niell-ion/derail-docs/docs/index.md

 Failure to comply with the instructions and safety precautions in this manual can result in serious injury, equipment damage, or death.

-* Always follow lockout/tagout procedures before performing maintenance
+* Always follow lockout/tagout procedures before performing maintenance.

-* Disconnect power supply before servicing
+* Disconnect power supply before servicing.

-* Do not bypass, disable, or modify any safety features
+* Do not bypass, disable, or modify any safety features.

-* Use only manufacturer-approved accessories and replacement parts
+* Use only manufacturer-approved accessories and replacement parts.

 ---